Ultra Low Noise Crystal Oscillator with 1:4 or 1:8 fan out buffer

 TX or zero voltage - only two outputs can supply TX

-Phase noise plot of the prototype unit shows excellent performance
+Phase noise plot (TKS to S53KS) of the final design shows excellent performance.

 Any 5th overtone crystal in the range of about 100 MHz to 150 MHz can

 be used in this design with only few passive component changes.